mermop/mermop.github.io/README.md

-### hire.merr.in
+### merr.in

-A little website for telling people I am great.
+Old version is at http://merr.in/was

-Current version is index.html at http://hire.merr.in
+Current version is at http://merr.in

-Old versions are still live at http://hire.merr.in/clickathon.html and http://hire.merr.in/venn.html
+Old versions are still live at http://merr.in/was/clickathon.html and http://merr.in/was/venn.html

 Ducks/ is a talk I gave once about ducks and I put it up here to be able to link to it